March 22, 2021

-With summer just around the corner and the sad first anniversary of the pandemic, now is the perfect time to clean up our living space.
+With summer just around the corner, now is the perfect time to clean up our living space.
 We have never spent so much time at home as in the last few months: most of us live, work, educate our children, practice our hobbies and entertain our (online) social life from home.
 This is why it is so important to feel good in our house or apartment and to take care of our precious living environment, and that starts with making our home a clean and healthy place.

 In order not to give up too quickly in front of the sum of the tasks we need to accomplish, we have prepared a list of thirty little cleaning tips to do to clean, sort and purify your home in depth, which you can spread over the course of a full month by doing one task per day, so as to stay motivated.

 What's more: all these steps can be accomplished in a way that generates little waste, with natural household products.
 Ready to take the challenge?

 Using a natural multi-surface cleaner or a simple mixture of white vinegar, water and lemon juice, scrub everything from your table to your counters to the tops of cabinets.

 Day 2.
 Scouring the appliances

 Clean the exterior and interior of your appliances and small appliances with an effective grease cleaner.
 The oven, refrigerator, coffee maker, microwave ... nothing must be forgotten!
 The oven and microwave knobs can also be disinfected, as well as the refrigerator and freezer handles.

 Day 3.
 Wash the sink